AdobeDocs/campaign-classic.en/help/integrations/using/about-adobe-id.md

 >[!IMPORTANT]
 >
-> Note that in Campaign v8, connecting with user/password (aka native authentication) is not allowed. **Adobe recommends to perform this migration in Campaign v7.3.5 to be able to migrate smoothly to Campaign v8.**
+> Note that in Campaign v8, connecting with user/password (aka native authentication) is not allowed. **Adobe recommends to perform this migration starting Campaign v7.3.5 to be able to migrate smoothly to Campaign v8.**
+>
+>Learn how to migrate to Adobe IMS in this section
+>

 <!--